datawire/bakerstreet/docs/source/reference.rst

   ; The directory where HAProxy runs from and reads its configuration.
   rundir: /opt/datawire/run

   ; The debounce period in seconds.
-The debounce period is designed to prevent HAProxy from constantly restarting due ; to changes.
+The debounce period is designed to prevent HAProxy from constantly restarting ; because of changes.
   debounce: 2
   dir_debounce: 2